Breeds Category Icon Breeds

 Pitbulls that are truly white do not have a difference in temperament from other colors.

 Just like all Pitbulls, the white variety has a vicious reputation.
-But those that have been educated on Pitbulls know they are one of the sweetest dogs around.
+But those who have been educated on Pitbulls know they are one of the sweetest dogs around.
 To put his fierce reputation to rest, the American Temperament Test Society tested all dog breeds.
 They tested nearly 1,000 Pitbulls, and almost 90% of Pitbulls passed the personality test.
-This is a very high score, and much better than many other family favorite canines out there.
+This is a very high score and much better than many other “family-favorite” canines out there.

-He is loving and sweet with his family and loves nothing more than to spend every minute with them.
-He is always ready for a game, snooze time, or adventure, whatever you want to do.
-He is lots of fun and a great source of entertainment for the whole family.
+The White Pitbull’s temperament tends to be loving and sweet.
+Most adore their family and love nothing more than to spend every minute with them.
+This dog is always ready for a game, snooze time, or adventure, whatever you want to do.
+This Bully dog is lots of fun and a great source of entertainment for most families.
 He is eager to please his master, and as such, he is very trainable.

 They need at least 60 minutes of exercise each day.